-This density of genes cannot be explained by random fluctuations around a mean of the whole genome.
+This density of genes cannot be explained by random fluctuations around the mean of the whole genome.

-The low genetic density is reflected both in the low percentage of transcribed sequence (28.5%) and in the small fraction of the chromosome included in the exons (1.14% in all exons, 1.06% in the coding exons).
+The low genetic density is reflected in the low percentage of transcribed sequence (28.5%) and the tiny fraction of the chromosome included in the exons (1.14% in all exons, 1.06% in the coding exons).

 The rarest region of the chromosome harbors only three genes larger than 4.5 Mb.

-Additionally, chromosome 18 also has the longest median intron length among all chromosomes, reflecting a genome-wide inverse correlation between intron size and gene density.
+Additionally, chromosome 18 has the most extended median intron length among all chromosomes, reflecting a genome-wide inverse correlation between intron size and gene density.

-Despite being poor in genes, chromosome 18 is not enriched in repeated sequences.
-Fossils of transposable elements cover 43.5% of the chromosome, which is typical for the entire genome.
+Chromosome 18 is not enriched in repeated sequences despite being poor in genes.
+Fossils of transposable elements cover 43.5% of the chromosome, typical for the entire genome.

 Chromosome 18 also has a relatively low rate of segmental duplication (segmental duplications are defined as having greater than 90% identity and being longer than 1 kb).

-Segmental duplications constitute ~ 2.5% (1.92 Mb) of the chromosome, with a higher representation of interchromosomal duplications (2.13%) than intrachromosomal duplications (0.55%).
+Segmental duplications constitute ~ 2.5% (1.92 Mb) of the chromosome, with a higher representation of interchromosomal repetitions (2.13%) than intrachromosomal duplications (0.55%).